 I have tried soooo many different email programs but my all-time favorite is ConvertKit.
 I love their teaching and I love the software.
 It's easy-to-use AND super powerful and I'm confident it will grow with me.
 It makes creating content upgrades and delivering lead magnets a breeze and their reports are ridiculously simple for me to read and understand.
 Pricing starts at $29/mo and includes all the features.

 The one thing I don't love about ConvertKit is the limited number and style of optin forms.
-HOWEVER, I just started using a new tool for my optins and I am so excited about it I can hardly stand it.
-I'll be updating you on that soon...
+I just started using a new tool for my optins and I am so excited about it I can hardly stand it.
+PopupAlly is really is the polite popup that lets you offer awesome service and build your list at the same time.

 I believe you should interact on the right social media networks at the right time in an authentic way.
 However, there are a couple of tools that I love that help me leverage my time.
 Tailwind is one of them!
 You can schedule content to Pinterest (Pinterest-approved!) and Instagram including a sexy hashtag finder.
 You can get started with Tailwind free AND get a $15 credit just by clicking my link.